Out of Many Scattered Things: Lady Stardust

 “No—I mean she’s not coming.
 At all.”

-Lightcap sighs.
-Jasper grasps her shoulder and gives it a single supportive shake.
+Jasper grasps her shoulder and gives it a supportive shake.

-I can’t be involved with the kind of operation you seem to be running, Anderson had said over the phone, poised and clipped.
-Little to no ethical oversight, outrageously risky human trials.
-Even under the most extenuating circumstances, even in times such as these, there must be some adherence to a pre-defined benchmark.
-I don’t feel comfortable with the lax standards for which you’ve advocated.
-JET Force doesn’t operate that way and our work is at least as dangerous as yours, if not more so.
+I can’t be involved with the kind of operation you’re running, Anderson had said over the phone, poised and clipped.
+Little to no ethical oversight, risky human trials.
+I’m not comfortable with your lax standards.
+JET Force doesn’t operate that way, and our work is at least as dangerous as yours, if not more so.

-You don’t have a timetable, Lightcap had said, her voice still raw from weeping, her cuticles cracked and bloody.
-You have the luxury of carefully mapping your way.
-Look, I understand your objections.
-I truly do.
-I sympathize with them.
-But this approach is necessary.
-As head of kaiju-related projects you wouldn’t even be involved in any
+You don’t have a timetable, Lightcap had said, her voice still raw from weeping, her cuticles cracked and bloody, Casey’s death sticking in her craw.
+You deal with corpses.
+I deal with living monsters.
+This approach is necessary.
+As head of Kaiju Science you wouldn’t be involved with

 It’s never necessary, Anderson had cut in.
-You’ve demonstrated your operating philosophy.
-In spectacular style.
-I don’t think I’d be a good fit for your organization.
+You demonstrated your operating philosophy with what happened to your first Jaeger pilot.
+I wouldn’t be a good fit.

 “Just what we need,” Jasper says.
-“We have enough personality in the K-science division to write a post-modern novel.”
+“We have enough personality in the Shatterdome to write a post-modern novel.”

 “He any good at poker though?”
 Serge asks.